sonald/Red-Flag-Linux-Installer/examples/installer/README.md

 The installer is completed rewritten with modern web technoledge, powered by [Nodejs][1]. the whole logical is basically server side javascript. and UI is rendered using HTML.

+### L10n
+browser-side pages translation copied idea and tools from [browserid][2]. server-side pages translation are using [node-i18n][3] module.

+#### howto
+* for server-side jade, after running node, hippo will automatically extract and upate all .json translation files. you just need to translate all keys that does not translated yet.

+* for server-side jade, run following scripts sequencially at root of project:
+    - `./scripts/extract_po.sh` to extract translations from jades as well as js files
+    - `./scripts/merge_po.sh` to merge newly pot file into current translated po files
+    - use translation tool such as linguish to do translation
+    - `./scripts/po2json.sh` to convert po to json files but with suffix '.js' and defined as AMD modules.

 Requirement
 ===
 It requires **Hippo** to run, which is a realtime web app framework.
 It has some other